ingdavidacero/ateneaapp/README.md

 ### Settings file

-In the /classes/base folder you must create a settings file with the following code:
+In the /classes/base folder you must create a settings.class.php file with the following code:

-<?php

 class Settings{